adrien-zinger/adrien-zinger.github.io/_posts/2022-05-10-operation-propagation.md

 that use a kind of consensus, with a weak leader and weak node connections.
 Or a blockchain network with poor connectivity between nodes.

-Now the problem is, how to propagate the information through the network?
+How to propagate the information through the network?

 ### Straightforward